checkmate17/PPE-Detection-using-AWS/README.md

 ## Dashboard details:
 This is the plotly dash code for - PPE detection dashboard created from  simulated data.
 Following are details of the implementation:
-1. modified_capstone_simulation.ipynb : This file has the code for generating simulated non-compliant cases for 100 companies over 12 months.
+"modified_capstone_simulation.ipynb" : This file has the code for generating simulated non-compliant cases for 100 companies over 12 months.
 The output of this program is the simulated data stored in a "simulation_dash.csv" csv file.

-2. app-with-tabs.ipynb : This file has all the plotly dash code for the dashboard.
+"app-with-tabs.ipynb" : This file has all the plotly dash code for the dashboard.
 Please see the explanation of each cell below:

   Cell 1: This cell has the code for importing all the dependencies (libraries).
 Also, has to code for creating the data dataframe from the simulated data csv.